A Brief Introduction to Python

 then returns to the prompt again.

-To launch the Python interpreter, invoke python
+To launch the Python interpreter, invoke python command

 from your (UNIX) command line: